 The Social Impact category has been cooling over the past 6 years of tracked data.
 Total launches went from 46 in 2021 to 2 in 2026.

-Average engagement ratio across all Social Impact launches sits at 0.28.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Social Impact launches: 0.28.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Launch volume dropped 90% year-over-year, but average engagement per product rose by 58%.
 Fewer builders are entering Social Impact, but the ones that do are finding a more receptive audience.
 That's a textbook market gap signal.